 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.46% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Decorah is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Decorah area, with all of the energy of the students filling area dorms and apartments each fall, really helps Decorah maintain a good economy.

 Compared to the rest of the country, citizens of Decorah spend much less time in their cars: on average, their commute to work is only 11.51 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 As is often the case in a small city, Decorah doesn't have a public transportation system that people use for their commute.

-The per capita income in Decorah in 2010 was $22,655, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $90,620 for a family of four.
+The per capita income in Decorah in 2010 was $23,895, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $95,580 for a family of four.
 However, Decorah contains both very wealthy and poor people as well.